 - Mix the water into the flour mixture until a dough forms that holds together but is not too gummy.

-- TIP: The water you need will change depending on your humidity, type of flour and other things.
-You may need 4 Tablespoons or triple that amount so start with a little and work the dough until you get it to a workable state.
+- The amount of water you need will change depending on your humidity, type of flour and other variables.
+Start with a little and work the dough until you get it to a workable state.

-To Roll Out the Coconut Oil Pie Crust Easily:
+Tips for handling the Coconut Oil Pie Crust

-- Cut the dough into half and make two, same sized, balls of dough.
-Take one ball of dough and place it in the middle of the oiled parchment.
+- Cut the dough into half and make two equal sized balls of dough.
+Take one ball of dough and place it in the middle of oiled parchment paper.

-- Flatten the dough into round shape with your hands before putting on a sheet of lightly oiled parchment.
+- Flatten the dough into round shape with your hands.

 - Place the top oiled parchment on the flattened circle and then roll it out.